VaishakKS/Lets-Project/Simon-game/README.md

 2. [w3schools-Jquery](https://www.w3schools.com/jquERy/default.asp)

 ## Credits
-This game is a project based on one of the modules of `The Complete Web Development Bootcamp` by Angela Yu.
+This game is a project based on the Jquery module of `The Complete Web Development Bootcamp` by Angela Yu.